kurtosis-tech/kurtosis/docs/docs/cli-reference/run.md

 1. The `--main-file` flag sets the main file in which Kurtosis looks for the main function defined via the `--main-function-name` flag.
 This can be thought of as the entrypoint file.
 This flag takes a filepath **relative to the package's root**, and defaults to `main.star`.
 For example, if your package is `github.com/my-org/my-package` but your main file is located in subdirectories like `github.com/my-org/my-package/src/internal/my-file.star`, you should set this flag like `--main-file src/internal/my-file.star`.

    Example of using the `--main-function-name` flag

    For example, to run the `start_node` function in a `main.star` file, simple use:
    ```bash
    kurtosis run main.star --main-function-name start_node
    ```

    Where `start_node` is a function defined in `main.star` like so:

    ```python
    # main.star code
    def start_node(plan,args):
        # your code
    ```
 1. The `--production` flag can be used to make sure services restart in case of failure (default behavior is not restart)

-1. The `--no-connect` flag can be used to disable user services port forwarding (default behavior is to forward the ports)

 1. The `--experimental` flag can be used to enable experimental or incubating features.
 Please reach out to Kurtosis team if you wish to try any of those.